mq-cah/ANZPHN/draft_files/roman_archaeology_public_history.md

 to add to author.yml
 ewansc:
   name: "Ewan Coopey"
-  bio: "Ewan Coopey is PhD candidate and Research Assistant at the [Centre for Applied History](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/centre-for-applied-history){:target="_blank"} working on several history-focused websites.
-His research explores the interplay between identities, communities and objects, with particular focus on Roman archaeology and epigraphy.
-He is passionate about public engagement and is dedicated to promoting Open Access (OA) publishing and the application of digital tools (both basic and complex) in history, archaeology and epigraphy."
+  bio: "Ewan Coopey is PhD candidate and Assistant at the [Centre for Applied History](https://www.mq.edu.au/research/research-centres-groups-and-facilities/resilient-societies/centres/centre-for-applied-history){:target="_blank"}.
+His research explores the interplay between identities, communities, and objects, with particular focus on Roman archaeology and epigraphy in _Dalmatia_.
+He is passionate about public engagement, Open Access (OA), and the application of digital tools in history, archaeology, and epigraphy."
   avatar: assets/images/people/EwanSmall.jpeg
   links:
     - label: "EuuanXCVI"